in Direct Mail

 Young consumers embrace direct mail

-A slew of research is demonstrating the effectiveness of direct mail in getting Millennials and Gen Zs to respond to calls to action.
-Entrepreneur Magazine recently did an interesting piece on the trend with some specific examples and links to the research.
+In fact, a slew of research is demonstrating the effectiveness of direct mail in getting Millennials and Gen Zs to respond to calls to action.
+Entrepreneur Magazine recently did a piece on the trend with some specific examples and links to the research.
 We found this observation especially interesting:

 "One of the most attractive perks to baking offline marketing into your online practices is that physical mailboxes are far less cluttered than their digital counterparts.
 According to the United States Postal Service, the average household gets 454 pieces of mail annually.
 By contrast, Tech Jury research suggests most consumers can expect 120 emails to land in their inboxes daily.
 In other words, the odds of someone opening an unsolicited card are much higher than of the same person scouring an email."